-This Activity Centre Plan is prepared under tl Scheme No. 1. he provisions of the City of Greater Geraldton Local Planning
+This Activity Centre Plan is prepared under the provisions of the City of Greater Geraldton Local Planning Scheme No. 1.

-IT IS CERTIFIED THAT THIS STRUCTURE PLAN PLANNING COMMISSION ON: WAS APPROVED BY RESOLUTION OF THE WESTERN AUSTRALIA
+IT IS CERTIFIED THAT THIS STRUCTURE PLAN WAS APPROVED BY RESOLUTION OF THE WESTERN AUSTRALIAN PLANNING COMMISSION ON:

-D rate

-Signed for and on behalf of the Western Australi ian Planning Commission:
+Signed for and on behalf of the Western Australian Planning Commission:

-D rate

-An officer of the Commission duly authorised by Development Act 2005 for that purpose, in the pr y the Commission pursuant to section 16 of the Planning and resence of:
+An officer of the Commission duly authorised by the Commission pursuant to section 16 of the Planning and Development Act 2005 for that purpose, in the presence of:

-W itness

-Da ate

-Da ate of Expiry